Skip to content

 Request([Query Request]) --> Route{Query Type}

-Route -->|Count| CountQuery[Count Query]
+Route -->|GET| GetQuery[Get Query]

-Route -->|Get| GetQuery[Get Query]
+Route -->|SCAN| ScanQuery[Scan Query]

-Route -->|Scan| ScanQuery[Scan Query]
+Route -->|COUNT| CountQuery[Count Query]

-Pre-computed during mutation] GetQuery --> EdgeState[Read EdgeState
+GetQuery --> EdgeState[Read EdgeState]

-Pre-computed during mutation] ScanQuery --> EdgeIndex[Read EdgeIndex
+ScanQuery --> EdgeIndex[Read EdgeIndex]

 ConceptDescription

-Explicit IndexYou must specify which index to use
+Explicit IndexMust specify which index

-Operatorseq, gt, lt, between determine scan boundaries
+Operatorseq, gt, lt, between set scan boundaries

-Index OrderRanges applied in order of fields defined in index
+Index OrderRanges applied in field order

 Sort DirectionOperator meaning depends on ASC/DESC